-READ: Matthew 28:19, 20 and Acts 1:8.
-ASK: How would you summarize Christ's call to the church?
-(Q7) Christ intends the church to be His witness in the world and to accomplish His mission of making disciples.
+7. Read Matthew 28:19, 20 and Acts 1:8.
+How would you summarize Christ's call to the church?

 Second, Acts legitimized taking the gospel to the Gentiles.
 The early church struggled with the idea that the gospel was for Gentiles as much as it was for Jews.
 Acts established that God not only intended the gospel for the Gentiles, but that God also appointed Paul to be His apostle to the Gentiles.